Are you ready to discover your college program?

 The field of healthcare remains one of the most dynamic and attractive industries in the nation for job seekers, with healthcare reform efforts resulting in a renewed focus on healthcare careers at all levels.
 According to the Bureau of Labor Statistics (BLS), healthcare is one of the largest and most lucrative career fields for those with associate's degrees.
 The BLS also reports that healthcare support occupations, which include many of those positions you can obtain with an associate's degree, result in a mean annual wage of 34,950 (2013).

-Earning your associate’s degree in healthcare administration is a great way to enter the field of medical office management.
-An associate’s degree now can start you along the path to an entry-level job – or it can lay the groundwork for your bachelor’s degree or graduate work later on.
+Earning your associate's degree in healthcare administration is a great way to enter the field of medical office management.
+And there are some amazing places to do this!
+Check out our Best Online Community Colleges ranking.
+An associate's degree now can start you along the path to an entry-level job - or it can lay the groundwork for your bachelor's degree or graduate work later on.

 What Are the Best Online Associate's in Medical Office Assisting?